 The Language Movement and Beyond (20th-21st Century)

-as the sole national language in East Pakistan (now Bangladesh), where the majority of people spoke Bengali.
+The mid-20th century was pivotal for the Bengali language, particularly due to the Language Movement of 1952.
+This movement was a response to the Pakistani government’s attempt to impose Urdu as the sole national language in East Pakistan (now Bangladesh), where the majority of people spoke Bengali.
 The protests and demonstrations that ensued, culminating in the deaths of several activists on February 21, 1952, highlighted the deep connection between language and national identity.

 Establishment of Bangladesh and Bengali Nationalism